Find out more about the benefits payable in the 2000 Plan Booklet.

 Any questions?
 Have a look at the Quick help or contact the Administrator via the Pensions Service Centre link.

-Consultative Committees exist to promote a better understanding of issues facing members in the pensions field.
-Representatives of this committee are able to support members.
-If you would like to discuss a matter, please refer to the Consultative Committees page for further information, or contact the Pensions Service Centre to be put in touch with a representative.
+The BAE Systems Pension Scheme Consultative Committee exists to promote a better understanding of issues facing members in the pensions field.
+Representatives of this Committee are able to support members.
+They provide a formal channel through which matters that are of particular interest or concern to both in-service and deferred members can be raised.
+They are also actively involved in improving communication links between the Company and Scheme members.
+If you would like to discuss a pensions matter, please refer to the Consultative Committees page for further information and to find the contact details of a Representative local to you.